Instance Insights: Install Success Rate

 • Unstarted - when a customer exists with a planned install, but there is no instance activity reported

-• In progress - an instance for which an install attempt has started, but the application is not yet up and running
+• In-progress - an instance for which an install attempt has started, but the application is not yet up and running

 • Ready state - an instance where all key application workloads are running and healthy

-• Failed - an instance that reported activity, but where the application itself never reported a ready state, and this instance is now inactive and stopped reporting activity within a defined period of time
+• Failed - an instance that reported activity, but the application itself never reported a ready state, and has since stopped reporting activity and is now considered inactive

 If the vendor had 9 additional installs that were successful on the first attempt, the total install success rate would be 10 successful installs / 12 total attempts = 83% install success rate, or 1.2 attempts per install.